Thursday, December 31, 2009

 • The diameter of the shive bung is 2 inches. [yellow arrow]

-A firkin is a beer cask that approximately contains: 10.8 US gallons = 9 UK gallons = 40.8 liters = 86 US pints.
+A firkin is a cask that contains (approximately) 10.8 US gallons = 9 UK gallons = 40.8 liters = 86 US pints of cask-conditioned ale (and, in the U.S., sometimes lager).
 There are no legal standards of construction for beer casks.
 Dimensions may differ per manufacturer.
 More on firkin volumes: here.

 Fobbing at the Tut, by Cizauskas